Using the AI Chat Assistant

 Canvas Editing

-In the Workflow Designer, the assistant can directly manipulate the canvas - add nodes, delete nodes, update node configuration, and create or remove edges.
-If your instruction is ambiguous (for example, you don't say which node to connect to), it will ask before acting.
+In the Workflow Designer, Miraxa can directly manipulate the canvas - add nodes, delete nodes, update node configuration, and create or remove edges.
+If your instruction is ambiguous (for example, you don't say which node to connect to), it asks before acting.

 Tips

 - Be specific.
-"Add a Connector node that calls Slack's
+"Add a Connector node on the slack connector that calls

-chat.postMessagewith the order ID in the message" beats "add a Slack step". - Use the assistant to scaffold the workflow, then tune node details by hand in the properties panel.
+send-messagewith the order ID in the message" beats "add a Slack step". - Use Miraxa to scaffold the workflow, then tune node details by hand in the properties panel.

 - Reference variables with handlebars syntax (